KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 This Project is build with ASP.NET MVC CORE 3.1 usig HTTPS, individual account authentication.. the scenerio
 ****************2022/10/26***********************************************************************
-I search bootswatch.com and select theme.
+1200-I search bootswatch.com and select theme.
     I choose "cosmo" theme and dowloaded bootsrapt.css.
-I add to wwwroot>lib>bootsrapt>dist>css location. when I add it I rename to old bootsrap.css to bootsrapt1.css because I want to keep it for any came back.
+    I add to wwwroot>lib>bootsrapt>dist>css location.
+    when I add it I rename to old bootsrap.css to bootsrapt1.css because I want to keep it for any came back.
 Then, I add to layout.cshtml page.
     I changed <style> bootsrapt.min.css link to bootsrapt.css.
     I changed the nav class from nav-light to navbar dark and and bg-white to bg-primary and I changed  'footer' too.  and remove text-dark from line 23.
     I remove references to 'text-dark' in  ' _LoginPartial.cshtml' page.
     Test and Run.....It look good.
-I addtional third party tool script to use
+1300-I addtional third party tool script to use

     jquery UI: use same link in website.
     DataTables:  I copy link from website, and paste to _layout.cdhtml page with <link> and <script> .
     SweetAlert: I copy link from website, and paste in _layout.cdhtml page. "<script src="https://unpkg.com/sweetalert/dist/sweetalert.min.js"></script>
     Font Awesome: I add the free kit with <script> tag and I change "registere and Login"  with icons.
-Toastr: i copied  Minified link from website and paste layout page. change  layout.cshtml page test and run.....Working
+    Toastr: i copied  Minified link from website and paste layout page. change  layout.cshtml page
+1400- test and run.....Working

 *********************2022/10/30****************************************************************
--check all part untill boostrapt
+2000-check all part untill boostrapt
     I add a dropdown menu to the Navbar in Views/Shared/_Layout.cshtml.
--Changed powerpoint part for dropdown menu.
+    Changed powerpoint part for dropdown menu.
 I add but doesnt work.
 I tried again, and I delete and type code again.
-Test and run .
+2030-Test and run .
 Its working..
     I think, i made some spelling mistake.
     - When i adding dropdown menu register and login menu were change location.
 I change "register and login" menus location.
-So i change location  "<partial name="_LoginPartial" />" in _Layou.cshtml.
+ 2100-So i change location  "<partial name="_LoginPartial" />" in _Layout.cshtml.

-my cosmo template supports dropdown background color white and selection color gray.
+        my "cosmo" template supports dropdown background color white and selection color gray.

-I change dropdown to general manegement
+        I change dropdown to general manegement 2230-Sleep time for my home
 *******************2022/11/01******************************************************************
-check all part untill Add Project & Modify
+1200-check all part untill Add Project & Modify
         I following powepoint untill modify
--add 3 new NET Core class library to apptication 1.KadersBooks.DataAccess
+        add 3 new NET Core class library to apptication 1.KadersBooks.DataAccess
                 2.KadersBooks.Models
                 3.KadersBooks.Utility
     I cutting 'Data' folder and paste to.KadersBokks,DataAccess project.
     Install Microsoft.EntityFrameworkCore.Relational and Core.SqlServer page.
-when I installed it gave me error about Package version.
+1240-when I installed it gave me error about Package version.
        I updated version to 5.10.11.(same powerpoint)
         I delete Migration but i keep this file in my computer.
 It maybe give it error. :)
         I modify the namespace to reflect the project.
         I deleted all Class1.cs file in the additional class library.
         I moved models folder in to KadersBooks.Models, and deleted orginal folder.
         Modify Views>Share>Error.cshtml
-I added References project.(.DataAccess and Models) Rename Models folder to ViewModels. i change the ErrorViewModels,cs namespace .Models.ViewModels.
+        I added References project.(.DataAccess and Models)
+        Rename Models folder to ViewModels.
+        i change the ErrorViewModels,cs namespace .Models.ViewModels.
-I built project but it has 2 error.
+1330-I built project but it has 2 error for startup.cs folder.
        I modifying Startup.cs service 'AddContext' with the using statement.
-Built and Run  but....still have error
+1430-Built and Run  but....still have error
 ------------20:00---------------------------
 2000-change view file location and run but i have still 2 error ..
 2001-I tried something: